-General Government \$ 286,661
+General Government \$ 287,370

-Highway Maintenance 104,167
+Highway Maintenance 121,837

-Parks and Recreation 121,945
+Parks and Recreation 68,658

-Total Depreciation Expense \$ 512,773
+Total Depreciation Expense \$ 477,865

-5. EQUITY INTEREST IN JOINT VENTURE
+6. EQUITY INTEREST IN JOINT VENTURE

 As part of the intermunicipal agreement for police services (see Note 1), the Borough and the two other municipalities agreed to authorize and facilitate the construction of new police headquarters.
-As of December 31, 2021, the Borough had paid \$1,634,431 toward this construction and has recorded an asset, equity interest in joint venture.
-The Borough's share of this construction is estimated to be \$1,700,000, and they have borrowed \$1,200,000 to finance most of the cost.
+As of December 31, 2022, the Borough had paid \$1,697,633 toward this construction and has recorded an asset, equity interest in joint venture.
+The Borough borrowed \$1,200,000 to finance most of the cost.
+The building was completed in 2022.
 In the event of a dissolution of the agreement, the Borough would receive its share of the property value.

-6. LONG-TERM OBLIGATIONS
+7. LONG-TERM OBLIGATIONS